A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 Does the JEV vaccine have side effects?

-The JEV vaccine may cause mild side effects in a small number of recipients, including headaches, muscle aches and malaise, and occur in about 1 of every 5 people who receive the JEV vaccine.
+The JEV vaccine may cause mild side effects in a small number of recipients, including headaches, muscle aches and malaise, and occur in about 1 or 2 of every 10 people who receive the JEV vaccine.
 Redness, swelling or a lump at the injection site occurs in about one in 100 vaccine recipients.

 Who should get the JEV vaccine?